avhz/RustQuant/README.md

 Rust library for quantitative finance tools.

+Any feedback, suggestions, or contributions are strongly welcomed!

 Contact: rustquantcontact@gmail.com

 **Disclaimer**: This is currently a free-time project and not a professional financial software library.
 Nothing in this library should be taken as financial advice, and I do not recommend you to use it for trading or making financial decisions.

 ## Latest additions:

++ Arithmetic Brownian Motion generator.
 + Gamma, exponential, and chi-squared distributions.
 + Forward start option pricer (Rubinstein 1990 formula).
 + Gap option and cash-or-nothing option pricers (currently adding more binary options).